 In a later post I'll go into detail on how to get free traffic into your funnel.

-But once you have something automated, like the Product X I mentioned ealier that we're building for BPTM owners, you can start thinking of the long term income.
+But once you have something automated, like the Growth X system (formerly Product X) I mentioned earlier that we're building for BPTM owners, you can start thinking of the long term income.

 It starts to snowball, as you have a growing list of people who registered for the workshop and didn't show up, who can be converted.